QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 Seabed Modelling
 ----------------

 To prevent the mooring lines from penetrating the seabed, the seabed is modelled as vertically oriented spring/dampers that act on the mooring line elements that are in contact with the seabed.
 The model implemented is highly similar to the work of :footcite:t:`Hall2017`.
+For more details see the theory section: :ref:`Seabed`.

-* **Seabed Stiffness**: The spring stiffness coefficient for the seabed model (acting in the vertical direction only).
+* **Seabed Stiffness**: The linear foundation spring stiffness coefficient for the seabed.
+It calculates the vertical restorative normal force based on the depth of the element's penetration into the soil.
-* **Seabed Damping Factor**: The seabed damping coefficient, as a fraction of the spring stiffness coefficient (acting in the vertical direction only).
-* **Seabed Fraction Factor**: The seabed fraction coefficient for the seabed model, as a fraction of the spring stiffness coefficient (acting in the horizontal direction, opposite to the direction of line movement, only).
+* **Seabed Damping**: The absolute viscous damping coefficient of the seabed soil.
+It acts purely in the vertical direction, applying a resistive pressure proportional to the element's vertical penetration velocity.
+* **Seabed Friction Coefficients (Axial & Transverse)**: The kinetic Coulomb friction coefficients (:math:`\mu_k`).
+They act in the horizontal plane, opposite to the direction of line movement.
+The friction force is calculated as a fraction of the vertical normal contact force.
+It is split into **Axial** (sliding along the cable's length) and **Transverse** (dragging perpendicular to the cable) components.
+* **Seabed Static/Kinetic Friction Scale**: A dimensionless multiplier applied to the kinetic friction coefficients to define the static breakout friction limit (:math:`\mu_s = \mu_k \times \text{Scale}`).
+* **Seabed Friction Break Velocity**: The critical ramp-up velocity (:math:`v_c`) [m/s].
+To prevent numerical instability, friction ramps linearly from zero up to the static limit while the cable velocity is below this threshold, and saturates at the kinetic limit once exceeded.

 Stored Simulation Data